jonny-rimek/blog/content/posts/wowmate.md

 Warcraftlogs also provides an API (afaik also for free), that allows other projects to access its data.
 This led to awesome opensource tools like WoWAnalyzer.

-Outstanding features are that you can create you're own, query to analyze the data.
+Outstanding features are that you can create you're own query to analyze the data.
 The other one is that you can view a primitive replay of the boss fight, that show the position of the players on a map and all combat log related data at that time of the boss fight.
 This is a pretty impressive feature and helps a lot if you try to "debug" the boss fight.
 I'm also not quite sure how I could implement such a feature myself.

 #### How is my product different?